wdat521/cost-saving-analysis/README.md

 # 📌Network Inventory Cost Saving Analysis
-This project focuses on identifying unnecessary networking inventory costs.
+## Bad data can cost you millions hence this project aims to identify and remove unnecessary networking inventory costs.

 ## 🧩 The Challenge
 The company is spending roughly 30% of its annual budget for inventory networking services and equipment management.
-Due to the 3-5% price increase of our suppliers, we want to strategically reduce the inventory budget to 10%, factoring in capital, storage, insurance, and obsolescence.
+Due to the 3-5% price increase of our suppliers, we want to **strategically reduce the inventory budget from 30% to 10%**, factoring in capital, storage, insurance, and obsolescence.
 By the end of 2026, we want to save at least 1M USD.

 Below are strategies that could generate cost savings:
   * Identify circuits that were requested for termination but are still being billed (customer services that are inactive, decommissioned inventory, yet still being billed by the vendor).